vkbo/novelWriter/docs/source/usage_interface.rst

 be deleted.
 You must first delete the containing documents.

 Root folders in the project tree cannot be dragged and dropped at all.
-If you want to reorder them, you can move them up or down with respect to eachother from the :guilabel:`Tools` menu, the right-click context menu, or by pressing :kbd:`Ctrl`:kbd:`Shift` and the :kbd:`Up` or :kbd:`Down` key.
+If you want to reorder them, you can move them up or down with respect to eachother from the :guilabel:`Project` menu, the right-click context menu, or by pressing :kbd:`Ctrl`:kbd:`Shift` and the :kbd:`Up` or :kbd:`Down` key.